 Scientific Research Manager

 Franck joined the team in 2017.
 He manages R&D innovative projects and ensures digital models and simulations’ validity and credibility.
-He obtained is PhD from Polytechnique Montréal, where he participated in a research projet at Mayo Clinic.
+He obtained his PhD from Polytechnique Montréal, where he participated in a research project at Mayo Clinic.
 He’s also a member of the V&V40 working group (from the American Society of Mechanical Engineers).
-During is free time, he can be found on the YouTube channel Scilabus, where he explains various physical phenomena related to sport and everyday life.
-He also the 2017 Muaythai Canadian Champion and the first Quebec to represent Canada at the 2018 World Muaythai Championship.
+During his free time, he can be found on the YouTube channel Scilabus, where he explains various physical phenomena related to sport and everyday life.
+He is also the 2017 Muaythai Canadian Champion and the first from Quebec to represent Canada at the 2018 World Muaythai Championship.

 Simulation Automation R&D Manager

 Loïc joined the team in 2019, when Spinologics inc. acquired ooSoft, the company he founded in 2017.
 He assists the team in designing digital models with ANSYS software, which he knows very well having worked with it for almost 20 years.
 He also aims at democratizing digital simulation to make it more accessible to the general public.
-Loïc believes in life after digital simulation, that’s why he traveled for six months, by bike with his family, along the Pacific coast in 2015-2016.
-As a new Canadian, he’s tirelessly training at hockey in the hope of one day scoring a goal.
+Loïc believes in life after digital simulation, that is why he traveled for six months, by bike with his family, along the Pacific coast in 2015-2016.
+As a new Canadian, he practices tirelessly trying to score goals in hockey.

 Assistant to Research, Engineering and Quality